BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 What Kubernetes does:

-1. It allocates resources to containers to have them meet the required description
+1.It allocates resources to containers to have them meet the required description

 2.It offers a unique namespace to each container